 The earthquake was one of the biggest natural disasters in the country’s history resulting in over 200,000 fatalities and the displacement of approximately 1.5 million people.

-Additionally, government capacity was severely disrupted with approximately 20 per cent of federal employees killed or injured, a quarter of government buildings destroyed and further damage to almost all major infrastructure in Haiti.
+Additionally, government capacity was severely disrupted.
+The disaster killed or injured approximately 20% of federal employees, destroyed a quarter of government buildings and damaged almost all major infrastructure in Haiti.

 The lack of political stability has had a significant impact on the continuity and effectiveness of Haiti’s response to disasters.
-Haiti also lacks any comprehensive data collection on natural disasters and has no enforced building codes or nationwide early warning system.
+Haiti also lacks any comprehensive data collection on natural disasters.
+In addition, it has no enforced building codes or nationwide early warning system.